Yashicaflex A Series

 Yashima seemed to use “Yashicaflex A” and “Yashicaflex AS” in the generic sense when referring to models A-I and A-II and models AS-I and AS-II respectively.
 This is the convention I have tried to follow and the logic is covered further down the page.
 The A-III doesn't get much mention simply because very little is known about it.
 It is not mentioned in the earliest documentation and a basic description appears once only in a combined A series and Model C instruction leaflet.

-There is no doubt that the the “A” series were intended as low cost, entry level cameras.
+There is no doubt that the the “A” series were conceived as low cost, entry level cameras.
 However, the build quality remained the same as the more expensive models and even some of their advanced features were made available in various mixes.
 The savings were in the specs.

 The leaf shutters supplied by shutter companies were complete assemblies and in different sizes used in many applications including folding and view cameras.
 In their most basic form, they were operated by a cable release on the side and also an integral lever, usually in the middle of the lower edge.
 I will refer to these shutters as “cable release” as opposed to “press button”.